(Minneapolis, Minnesota, March 12, 1896 – Holley, New York, December 29, 1971) 1

 Christmas offered a cheerful diversion.
 With forty-eight hours leave, Borncamp went to London with Ludwig, taking advantage of a long wait for a train in Cambridge to visit the colleges.
 Once arrived in town, they took a room at the Berkeley and enjoyed the theater, dining, and seeing the sights.
 Arrived back at Newmarket, they learned that they—apparently the six cadets: Borncamp, Brader, Ludwig, Poler, Webber, and Wilson—were to move once again.10 They had initially to report to London, which gave them another opportunity to enjoy the diversions of the city.
 On the last day of the year, they travelled from London to Gosport to attend the School of Special Flying.

 Flight training opportunities improved dramatically at Gosport.
 Ludwig’s diary records flying almost daily, with occasional time off for bad weather.
 Assuming Borncamp’s experience resembled Ludwig’s, he flew Avros dual and then solo, and then moved on to an S.E.5 around February 12, 1918.
 Borncamp’s R.A.F. service record notes that he “Grad C.F.S.
-15.2.18,” indicating he’d flown the requisite number of hours solo, piloted a scout, and qualified to be recommended for his commission.11 Pershing’s cable forwarding the recommendation is dated March 16, 1918, and the confirming cable from Washington April 6, 1918.
+15.2.18,” i.e., graduated from this stage of R.F.C. training.11 Around this time he was recommended for his commission; Pershing’s cable forwarding the recommendation is dated March 16, 1918 (there was typically a delay between the initial recommendation and the cable), and the confirming cable from Washington April 6, 1918.
 The apparently dilatory nature of this process was frustrating for all concerned.12

 If Borncamp continued to be posted with Ludwig and Poler, then he went to Castle Bromwich near Birmingham around February 18, 1918, probably to No. 28 Training Squadron, for further training on S.E.5s.13